 6 – Keep them clean

-Cleanliness is very important contributor to tube life.
+Cleanliness is very a important contributor to tube life.
 You will typically lose between 9 and 13% of your laser power through your mirrors and lens.
-When they are dirty this can increase significantly, the additional loss of power at the work surface will mean you either need to lower the working speed or increase the laser power.
-Either way the laser will be working harder or longer than needed, shortening the life of the tube.
+When they are dirty, this can increase significantly, the additional loss of power at the work surface will mean you either need to lower the working speed or increase the laser power.
+Either way, the laser will be working harder or longer than needed, shortening the life of the tube.

 7 – Be aware of overheating